-Coach McCleod is in his fourth year as Mandarin’s head boys’ basketball coach and is excited about the overall direction of the team, athletic department, and school.
-He is currently in his 17th year as a Duval County School Board employee.
-He earned A Master’s degree in Coaching and Athletic Administration at Concordia University at Irvine in August 2016.
-He is supported in all of his endeavors by his lovely wife Shante McCleod and two beautiful children, Myiah and Dylan.
+Coach McCleod is in his fifth year as Mandarin’s head boys’ basketball coach and is excited about the overall direction of the team, athletic department, and school.
+He led the Mustangs to its first District Championship and first playoff appearance since 2007.
+He is currently in his 18th year as a Duval County School Board employee.
+He earned his Masters degree in Coaching and Athletic Administration at Concordia University at Irvine in August of 2016.
+He is supported in all of his endeavors by his lovely wife Shante’ McCleod and two beautiful children, Myiah and Dylan.
 Coach McCleod’s philosophy is simple.
 We must strive to be our B.E.S.T (Being Exceptionally Special Today) in all that we do so that we may positively influence others to do the same.